-Bhumika Group Bags 4 Prestigious Awards in 2019
+Bhumika Group bags 4 prestigious awards in 2019

-North India’s leading real estate developer Bhumika Group was adjudged as the Emerging Developer of the year - Shopping Malls at the Star of the Industry Awards presented by ET Now in New Delhi on 20th December 2019.
-The award celebrates the creations and achievements of multiple industries in the country, which endeavor to make real difference to the business as well as society as a whole.
+North India's leading real estate developer Bhumika Group was adjudged as the Emerging Developer of the year - Shopping Malls at the Star of the Industry Awards presented by ET Now in New Delhi on December 20, 2019.

-On this achievement Mr. Uddhav Poddar, MD, Bhumika Group thanked the jury members and added, “We are committed towards creating world class developments which will give our customers “an International Experience” with an appropriate product mix suited to the respective market built to International standards and delivered on time.
-Such recognitions are motivating and a great honor for the organisation.”
+New Delhi [India] Dec 23 (ANI/NewsVoir): North India's leading real estate developer Bhumika Group was adjudged as the Emerging Developer of the year - Shopping Malls at the Star of the Industry Awards presented by ET Now in New Delhi on December 20, 2019.
+The award celebrates the creations and achievements of multiple industries in the country, which endeavour to make real difference to the business as well as society as a whole.

-The above awards are a recognition towards Bhumika Group’s forte in developing world class shopping malls.
+On this achievement Uddhav Poddar, MD, Bhumika Group thanked the jury members.
+"We are committed towards creating world-class developments which will give our customers "an International Experience" with an appropriate product mix suited to the respective market built to International standards and delivered on time.
+Such recognitions are motivating and a great honor for the organisation," said Uddhav Poddar.

-Bhumika Group is developing 2 malls – Urban Square at Udaipur & Urban Square Galleria at Alwar.
-It has plans to expand in cities like Jaipur, Jodhpur, Kota, Bikaner & Delhi NCR.
+Bhumika Group is developing two malls - Urban Square at Udaipur and Urban Square Galleria at Alwar.
+It has plans to expand in cities like Jaipur, Jodhpur, Kota, Bikaner and Delhi NCR.

-Urban Square is 1.8 Million sq. ft. mixed-use development which has a mall positioned as “All Under One Roof” Mall and Multiplex with Lifestyle, Retail, 5 Star Hotel, Offices, Mouth-Watering F&B options along with a Food Court, a state of art Multiplex, adrenaline-driving Gaming Zone and many more entertainment options for the entire family.
-Many leading International & National brands have already been signed up.
+Urban Square is 1.8 million square feet mixed-use development which has a mall positioned as "All Under One Roof" mall and multiplex with lifestyle, retail, five-star hotel, offices, mouth-watering f&b options along with a food court, a state of art multiplex, adrenaline-driving gaming zone and many more entertainment options for the entire family.
+Many leading International and National brands have already been signed up.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)